What Are Biscotti Cookies?

 - Preheat oven to 350F.
 Line a rimmed baking sheet with parchment paper.

-- In a medium bowl, whisk together flour, baking powder, kosher salt, and cinnamon.
+- In a medium bowl, whisk together 2 cups flour, 2 tsp baking powder, ½ tsp kosher salt, and ¼ tsp cinnamon.

-- In a separate large mixing bowl, whisk together butter, eggs, Domino® Golden Sugar, and vanilla bean paste.
+- In a separate large mixing bowl, whisk together 6 Tbsp butter, 2 eggs, 1 cup Domino® Golden Sugar, and 1 tsp vanilla bean paste.
 Add half of flour mixture, then fold gently to combine.

 - Add remaining half of flour and 1 cup chopped pecans, then fold until just combined and some streaks of flour remain.
 Dough will be very sticky.